Discover where you should go for your perfect African safari

 Walking Safaris & Wondrous Waterfalls

-Zambia is a little more under-the-radar in comparison to the big African safari destinations such as Kenya and Tanzania.
-However, the country’s game-rich national parks offer unique wildlife watching experiences, such as walking safaris, night game drives, open-top game drives and even canoe safaris.
+Zambia is more under-the-radar than big African safari destinations such as Kenya and Tanzania.
+However, the country’s game-rich national parks offer unique wildlife-watching experiences, such as walking safaris, night game drives, open-top game drives, and canoe safaris.

 Aside from the safari attractions, there is also the legendary Victoria Falls, on the border between Zambia and Zimbabwe.
-The falls are one of the Seven Natural Wonders of the World and there is a plethora of activities you can do here, from hikes up to breath-taking views, to helicopter rides above the spray, to a brave swim out to the edge of Devil’s Pool.
+The falls are one of the Seven Natural Wonders of the World, and there are many activities you can do here, from hikes up to breath-taking views, to helicopter rides above the spray, to a brave swim out to the edge of Devil’s Pool

 Zambia’s Best National Parks & Game Reserves